SamWindell/Signet/docs/usage.md

 ## norm
 ### Description:
-Normalise: sets the peak amplitude to a certain level.
+Sets the peak amplitude to a certain level.
 When this is used on multiple files, each file is attenuated by the same amount.
 You can disable this by specifying the flag --independently.

 ### Usage:
   `norm` `[OPTIONS]` `target-decibels`